HomeArticlesComparisonELSS vs PPF

 • Net post-tax corpus: approximately Rs 43-45 lakh

-ELSS advantage: Rs 23–29 lakh more wealth after 15 years, even after paying LTCG tax.
-This is a significant real wealth difference — roughly 55–65% more corpus from ELSS compared to PPF.
+ELSS comes out Rs 23-29 lakh ahead after 15 years, even after paying LTCG tax.
+That's a substantial real wealth difference, roughly 55-65% more corpus from ELSS compared to PPF.

-However, this comparison assumes ELSS delivers 14% CAGR.
-If the next 15 years deliver only 10% CAGR (possible in a low-growth scenario), ELSS produces approximately Rs 51 lakh gross, and after tax, approximately Rs 44–46 lakh — roughly the same as PPF.
-The equity risk premium is not guaranteed.
+This comparison does assume ELSS delivers 14% CAGR, though.
+If the next 15 years produce only 10% CAGR, a plausible low-growth scenario, ELSS lands around Rs 51 lakh gross, and after tax, roughly Rs 44-46 lakh, about the same as PPF.
+The equity risk premium isn't guaranteed.

-Check the CAGR Calculator to back-calculate what CAGR you need from ELSS to match PPF's tax-free Rs 40.68 lakh after paying LTCG.
+Check the CAGR Calculator to back-calculate what CAGR you'd need from ELSS to match PPF's tax-free Rs 40.68 lakh after paying LTCG.

 When to Choose ELSS

-The 80C Deduction Calculator helps you calculate your total 80C tax saving and plan how to allocate the Rs 1.5 lakh limit across ELSS, PPF, and other instruments.
+The 80C Deduction Calculator helps you work out your total 80C tax saving and plan how to allocate the Rs 1.5 lakh limit across ELSS, PPF, and other instruments.

 When to Choose PPF